Kingrashy12/ziglet/README.md

 # 🐣 Ziglet – Your Minimalist CLI Builder in Zig

 Ziglet is a lightweight command-line interface (CLI) builder.
-It lets you effortlessly define custom commands and execute them using Ziglet's core `executeCommand` functionality—giving you a flexible and blazing-fast CLI tool tailored to your needs.
+It lets you effortlessly define custom commands and execute them using Ziglet's core, giving you a flexible and blazing-fast CLI tool tailored to your needs.

 ## ✨ Features

 - Add and organize custom commands with ease
-- Execute commands with `executeCommand` built into Ziglet
+- Execute commands with `parse` built into Ziglet
 - Minimal dependencies, maximum speed
 - Built in Zig for clarity, performance, and control